 If you don’t believe addiction is stigmatized, turn on any 24-hour news channel or flip through any newspaper.
 These media outlets tell the same story over and over again: A drug addict was high on drugs and did something horrible.
 Stories about drug addicts tend to perpetuate the false belief that all drug addicts are dangerous, unpredictable, and morally beyond redemption.
 The media often uses derogatory terms like, “junkie,” “addict,” “drunk,” or “lush” to remove people with substance abuse problems from the realm of humanity.

-Drug policies that have favored incarcerating substance abusers instead of getting them treatment have reinforced the perception that drug addiction is morally reprehensible behavior that should be punished.
+Drug policies that have favored incarcerating those with substance use disorder instead of getting them treatment have reinforced the perception that drug addiction is morally reprehensible behavior that should be punished.
 But those suffering from addiction and substance use disorders deserve more.

 Many Former Users Find Comfort Together